 Coming to Resting Points

-Many of your awakenings will have resting points although everyone is different.
+Many of your spiritual shifts will have resting points although everyone is different.
 Some people seem to try to swallow the whole thing at once on every level.
 As I said, everyone's awakening is different.
 As you come to those resting points, you may suddenly feel incredibly normal.
 That's great.
 That's part of integration.
 If you are truly allowing the awakening, you are integrating the bliss state into your everyday consciousness.
 Now, what's interesting about that is that when you integrate to a state of awareness, you won't really notice it as being anything special.
 The first time you feel a state of bliss, it's amazing precisely because it's so foreign to your current consciousness.
 It's like getting a cup of water where you're dying of thirst in the middle of the desert.
 You're like, "Wow!
 This is the best water ever!
 How do I get more?"
 But the more you integrate this awakening, the more your thirst is quenched.
 When you're not thirsty and are surrounded by water, a cup of the same water is great, but nothing to write home about.
 That's what you are doing here.
 You are bringing your awareness to rest in the bliss state, although this doesn't mean that you're always happy and floating about.
-In fact, the point of the awakening going on in the world right now is to embody this state of love.
 By embodying it, we can act from that space on a daily basis, and when we're all doing that, that's going to re-create the entire world.

 So bliss states come, and bliss states go.
 Like all states of awareness, they are ever shifting.
-All feelings and sensations come and they go, and the important part is to learn to accept them all as equally sacred.
+All feelings and sensations come and go.
+The important part is to learn to accept them all as equally sacred.

 Today's photo is a gift from my student, Jenn.